Publications

 SpringerLink

-Abstract In this chapter, we present the results of our assessment of the impacts of arts education on the development of socioemotional skills.
-For this inquiry, we collected >>
+Evaluating a New Mandate for Arts Education Abstract In this chapter, we present the results of our assessment of the impacts of arts education on the development of >>

-Executive Functions: Formative Versus Reflective Measurement
+Research: Executive Functions – Formative Versus Reflective Measurement

 Michael T. Willoughby, Dr. Steven John Holochwost, Zane E. Blanton, Clancy B. Blair